prathibha20/priceofcar3/README.md

 ## Introduction

 This repository contains the Jupyter Notebook for the Application Assignment 11.1.
-This takes a sample jupyter notebook to complete the exercise to analyse Kaggle used car data in [vehicles.csv](https://github.com/yemifalokun/priceofacar/blob/main/data/vehicles.csv) file in the data folder of this repository to determine the vehicles features like Fuel, Condition, Size, Type, Color etc. can be used to determine used car prices for the Car Dealership and Sales Team.
+This takes a sample jupyter notebook to complete the exercise to analyse Kaggle used car data in [vehicles.csv](https://github.com/yemifalokun/priceofacar/blob/main/data/vehicles.csv) file in the data folder of this repository to build a machine learning application that evaluates if vehicles features like Fuel, Condition, Size, Type, Color etc. can be used to determine used car prices for the Car Dealership and Sales Team.
+This evaluation will help the Car Dealership with fine tuning their inventory by stocking cars that consumers are interested in.

 ## How to use the files in this repository?

 The notebooks are grouped into the following categories:
- * ``data`` – vehicles.csv data file from UCI Machine Learning repository used in the notebooks.
+ * ``data`` – vehicles.csv data file from Kaggle Machine Learning dataset repository used in the notebooks
  * ``images`` – Image files used in Notebook and Project Description
- * ``notebook`` – What Drives the Price of a Car Notebook .
+ * ``notebook`` – What Drives the Price of a Car Notebook

 ## Business Understanding

-The business objective is to identify key features for used car prices based on the dataset provided so that Car Dealers and Sales People can use these key features to understand the cars that they need to have in their inventory to increase sales.
+The business objective is to identify key features for used car prices based on the dataset provided so that Car Dealers and their Sales Team can use these key features to understand the cars that they need to have in their inventory to increase sales.

 For this application, we used a machine learning process which starts with gathering the data, cleaning, preparing and manipulating the data, training the model then testing to get predicted values and measure model accuracy.
-As part of the life cycle, additional data from sales should be used on an on-going bases to “improve” the model which leads to higher prediction accuracy on the factors that  consumers are looking for in a used car.
+As part of the life cycle, additional data from sales should be used on an on-going bases to “improve” the model which leads to higher prediction accuracy on the factors that  consumers are looking for in used cars.

 ![Machine Learning Overview!](./images/Machine-Learning-Process-Overview.jpeg)